-Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged pupils and close the attainment gap between them and their peers.
+Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged children and close the attainment gap between them and their peers.

-Pupil Premium funding is paid to schools according to the number of pupils who have been:
+Pupil Premium funding is paid to schools according to the number of children who have been:

 - Registered as eligible for free school meals at any point in the last 6 years (known as Ever 6 FSM measure)

 - Been in care for 6 months or longer

 - Children of parents who are in the Forces